Complete guide to AI companion chatbots: How they work and where the dangers lie

 is Chatgpt a companion chatbot?

-No. ChatGPT is a chatbot programmed to respond in conversational tones, but it is not a companion chatbot.
+No. ChatGPT is a chatbot programmed to respond in conversational tones, but it is not a product specifically marketed as a companion chatbot.

 ChatGPT, Microsoft Copilot, Meta AI, Grok, and Google Gemini are designed to respond to user prompts in a neutral but natural tone of voice.
 A companion chatbot is designed to respond to user prompts according to the personality of their particular “character,” and to develop a personal ongoing (and sometimes deeply emotional) relationship with the user.